 Original Medicare consists of three parts;

-- Medicare Part B insures you for outpatient coverage.
-After you pay an annual deductible ($147 for 2015), Medicare pays 80% of your coverage, you pay 20%.
+Medicare Part B insures you for outpatient coverage.
+After you pay an annual deductible ($233 for 2022), Medicare pays 80% of your coverage, you pay 20%.
 This assumes your doctor or hospital accepts Medicare assignment.
 Only 3% of doctors that accept Medicare do not take Medicare assignment.
+More than 40% of those doctors are psychologists.
 Medicare Part B has a monthly premium that depends on your income.
-The minimum monthly premium for 2015 is $104.90 per month.
+The minimum monthly premium for 2021 is $170.10 per month.
 This premium must be paid even if you choose a Medicare Advantage plan instead of Original Medicare.

-- Medicare Part D is your prescription drug coverage.
-It includes an annual deductible of up to $360 for 2016.
+Medicare Part Dis your prescription drug coverage.
+It includes an annual deductible of up to $455 for 2022.
 There is a co-pay for each drug that depends on the Tier it was assigned by the insurance company.
 Each drug plan has a different Formulary.
 The Formulary is the list of covered drugs.
 Your particular prescription drug may or may not be covered, however, all Medicare Part D plans must cover drugs from each category or class.
 That means that if your drug is not listed in the Formulary, a competing drug or generic should be available.

 Medicare Advantage Plans